jandie1505/rescue-os/README.md

 Note: The LICENSE file applies only to the files in the Git repository.
 The releases / ISO images contain software under various licenses.
-Information about which software is included can be found in the package-lists files and their dependencies.
+Information about which software is included can be found in the package-lists files, their dependencies and the install hook scripts.

+Please note that this is an experimental project, bugs can occur.
+I am not responsible for any kind of damages.

 ```
 THERE IS NO WARRANTY FOR THE PROGRAM, TO THE EXTENT PERMITTED BY